theupdateframework/taps/tap7.md

   --config tmp/.tuf-tester.yml
 ```

-The configuration file includes the command that it should execute to run the
+The configuration file includes the update command that the conformance tool
-updater, and other restrictions such as the cryptography key types supported by
+should execute to run the updater, and other restrictions such as the
-the updater, the number of root keys, thresholds, etc.  Why is a configuration
+cryptographic key types supported by the updater, the number of root keys,
-file needed?
-There are restrictions set by different implementations that,
+thresholds, etc.  Why is a configuration file needed?
+There are restrictions
+set by different implementations that, although they abide by the
-although they abide by the specification, are not shared across all
+specification, are not shared across all implementations of the specification.
-implementations of the specification.
-For example, the Go implementation might
+For example, the Go implementation might only support ECDSA keys, whereas
-only support ECDSA keys, whereas another might support Ed25519 and RSA keys.
+another might support Ed25519 and RSA keys.

-Before beginning conformance testing, the conformance testing tool will
+Before running the conformance tests, the conformance tool generates a
-generate a `root.json` according to the restrictions set in `.tuf-tester.yml`,
+`root.json` according to the restrictions set in `.tuf-tester.yml`, saves it to
-save it to --metadata tmp/metadata, populate and start a TUF repository, and
+tmp/metadata (or the path indicated by the metadata command-line option),
+populates the directory containing the remote repository files, and executes
-execute the update command.
-The updater should load tmp/metadata/root.json,
+the update command.
+The updater should load tmp/metadata/root.json (or the
-refresh metadata accordingly, and fetch the target file.
+appropriate path), refreshes metadata accordingly, and lastly fetches the
+requested update file .

 The update procedure of the program, which is to refresh metadadata and
-download a single target file, is sufficient to cover all the requirements set
+download a single update file, is sufficient to cover all the requirements set
-by the specification [TODO: at least this is my conclusion, but I am open to
-feedback].
-As brief examples: the tool can start the update program and feed
+by the specification.
+As brief examples: the conformance tool can start the
-it the correct metadata and target file when the requests are made.
-It will
+update program and feed it the correct metadata and update file when the
-inspect the local metadata directory to ensure that the correct metadata was
+requests are made.
+The tool will inspect the local metadata directory to
-downloaded, that they are signed properly, and that the update program succeeds
+ensure that the correct metadata is downloaded, and that the update program
-with a return code of `0`.
-The tool can test the program for detection of a
+succeeds with a return code of `0`.
+The tool can test the program for
-slow retrieval attack by starting a server that provides data at a slow rate,
+detection of a rollback attack by providing a previously trusted version of
-and confirming that the program returns a code of `5` (a return code of `5` is
+metadata (and thus update files), and confirming that the program exits with a
-defined in this TAP to mean that a slow retrieval error has occurred).
+return code of `4` (a return code of `4` is defined in this TAP to mean that a
+rollback error has occurred).

 # Specification